-terminals over bridges coming from the south side of the Thames at Victoria (1858), Charing Cross (1864), Cannon Street (1866), and Ludgate Hill (1864), and also at Waterloo (1848).
+13This parliamentary exclusion zone explains the location of Euston, King's Cross and St. Pancras railway terminals all on the Northern side of the Euston Road.
+Exceptions were subsequently allowed, often in the form of railway terminals over bridges coming from the south side of the Thames at Victoria (1858), Charing Cross (1864), Cannon Street (1866), and Ludgate Hill (1864), and also at Waterloo (1848).

-^{14.} When it opened in 1863, the Metropolitan District Railway used steam locomotives.
-In contrast, the City and South London Railway was the first underground line to use electric traction from its opening in 1890 onward.
+14When it opened in 1863, the Metropolitan District Railway used steam locomotives.
+In contrast, the City and South London Railway was the first underground line to use electric traction from its opening in 1890 onwards.